 As he grew older he became more and more eccentric.
 He lived in a hovel and had strange eating habits, for example a mixture of raw cabbage and snails.

 When he died in 1875 he left an estate valued at over £50,000 but his trustees had great difficulties as well as animosities in sorting it out.
-The distribution of his moneys was not finalised until 1904 and the Baume trust, to which much of the money went, lasted until the 1980s.
+The distribution of his estate was not finalised until 1904 and the Baume Trust, to which much of the money went, lasted until the 1980s.

 "Oxford Dictionary of National Biography" OUP 2002.
 Article titled Baume, Pierre Henri Joseph.